abuzar-alvi/abuzar-alvi/README.md

 </h1>

 <p align="center">
-	You can call me RaDin
+	You can also call me RaDin
 </p>

 <p align="center">